kristoferjoseph/kristoferjoseph.codes/app/blog/posts/2023-03-21-a-call-for-less.md

 1. `public/css/a11y-dark.min.css`: This stylesheet applies syntax highlighting to code blocks.
 Feel free to swap this out with another [HighlightJS theme](https://highlightjs.org/static/demo/) of your choosing (and update the link to this stylesheet in your `head.mjs` file).
 1. `app/lib/markdown-class-mappings.mjs`: This file exports an object of HTML element names matched to arrays of classes from [Enhance’s utility class system](https://enhance.dev/docs/learn/concepts/styling/utility-classes).
 When your markdown files are converted to HTML, these classes will be attached to the respective HTML elements.
 1. `<style>` blocks in the Single File Components (SFCs), which live in the `app/elements` directory.
 Styles written in these style blocks will be scoped to the custom elements they're defined in.

+> An elegant solution can only be found when the problem is understood

 This template supports dark mode out of the box — try switching between light and dark mode in your operating system settings to see this in action!